swamiiyer/swamiiyer.github.io/_pages/cs110/index.md

 - CS110 is a very demanding course, so please be prepared to work really hard from the outset, or else you will quickly fall behind and end up with a poor/failing grade.

 - If you are currently waitlisted, you will be enrolled automatically if enough students drop out before the add/drop deadline.
-The enrollment capacity is set at 200 for CS110 and 10 for CS119.
-If CS110 is over-enrolled (ie, there are students on the waitlist) while CS119 has free seats, I will enroll as many waitlisted students from the former into the latter, in the order of their waitlist number.
-Please note that I will **not** go over the total enrollment capacity of 210.
+Please note that I will **not** go over the enrollment capacity for the course, which is set at 200.

 - <font color="red">NOTE: During the first week we will only meet for lectures.
 Discussions and SI sessions will start from the second week, ie, the week of Sep 11.</font>